cosmos/cosmos-sdk/x/group/spec/group_policy.md

 type GroupPolicy uint64
 ```

-The ID of a group policy, generated as an auto-incrementing integer.
+The ID of a group policy, generated as an auto-incrementing non-zero, integer.

 ## Messages